 Quick Guide - Fix External Hard Drive Not Working/Responding Error in 3 Parts:

-If your external hard drive suddenly stops working or cannot be recognized by your PC, don't panic.
-There are many reasons why the drive has become problematic, such as these:
+If your external hard drive suddenly stops working or cannot be recognized by your PC, there are several possible reasons for this issue, including physical damage, software glitches, or compatibility problems with your computer's operating system.

 You May Also Be Interested In: